Abstract

 This function initializes a new Decompressor without having to provide initial header.

-.
-For the meaning of the different memory reservations, check the documentation for the Memory_Reservation
+meaning of the different memory reservations, check the documentation

 data type above.